akashgill3/smol-htmx/docs/devlog.md

 'index.html' file that I'm using for testing so I created a simple http server with Bun.
 But it couldn't resolve the `smol-htmx.js` file in the script tag, I eventually found their experimental static/routes feature.
 Anyhow, I think I have everything setup now for tomorrow to start writing the actual code that matters.

+## 17-02-25

+### Making the basics work

+Firstly, we get all elements in the DOM that have any of the following tags:
+- `sx-get`
+- `sx-post`
+- `sx-put`
+- `sx-delete`

+Now, process them by getting relevant information like the target, swap strategy, and trigger out to make the basic request work.
+Then add eventListeners accordingly using fetch API in the handlers to construct calls.

+I forgot to clean up the elements after swap, which was causing multiple eventHandlers to be set.
+To solve this I decided to add `_sxHandlers` field to elements and store the attached handlers for easier clean up during processing Elements.

+Currently, even though we can make `Post`, and `Put` requests I haven't added any way to include data with the requests.
+Will need to implement something like `hx-vals`, `hx-params`, and `hx-include`.

+Also, only `innerHTML` and `outerHTML` swaps are supported.
+But adding adjacent swaps isn't that difficult, `insertAdjacentHTML` can handle remaining strategies.